italia/daf-docs/datamgmt/dataset_info.rst

 =============================

 The notion of datasets is the main concept around which DAF architecture has been build.
 In fact, DAF provides advanced features for data governance, analysis and interoperability designed to solve typical problems faced by the public administrations and large companies.
 In this section we expand on what has been presented in the Overview section, to better describe how datasets are managed in DAF.
-What will follows is common to all datasets managed in DAF, except for some aspects related to data streams, that will be covered into an ad-hoc section.
+What will follow is common to all datasets managed in DAF, except for some aspects related to data streams, that will be covered into an ad-hoc section.

 Formally, we define a dataset
   *as a combination of data and metadata.*